-Training may involve a minimum of NIMS 100 or local equivalent training.
-If local training, departments should be able to provide documentation that local training content equates to or exceeds content provided in NIMS 100 training.
+Training may involve a minimum of NIMS 100, an acceptable college-level Incident Command class, or locally developed equivalent training.
+If locally developed equivalent training, departments should be able to provide documentation that local training content equates to or exceeds content provided in NIMS 100 training.